Hallstatt FAQ: 15 Questions Every First-Timer Asks (Answered Honestly)

 60-100 EUR/night

-Hallstatt deserves the visit.
-It does not deserve the rushed selfie-and-leave treatment that most of its million annual visitors give it.
+Hallstatt deserves the visit — and far more than the rushed selfie-and-leave treatment most of its million annual visitors give it.
 Slow down, dig into the history, and stay past sunset.
-The village is still real under all those cameras.
+Under all those cameras, the village is still gloriously real.
+And if this straight-talking, question-by-question format helped, our Washington D.C. first-timer FAQ does the same for a very different kind of trip.